Aakash-arya09/Aakash-arya09/README.md

 ## 🧑‍💻 About Me

-I'm a **BSc student** who enjoys learning technology by actually building things.
+I'm a **BSc student** who enjoys learning technology by building real projects.

-I'm currently exploring **Python, C++, Data Structures, Web Development, Artificial Intelligence and Cybersecurity**.
-I like taking an idea, experimenting with it, breaking things, fixing them, and slowly turning it into something useful.
+I'm interested in **Artificial Intelligence, Cybersecurity, Web Development, Programming and Automation**.

+I like taking an idea, experimenting with it, breaking things, fixing them, and turning it into something useful.

 - 🎓 BSc Student
-- 🐍 Learning Python
+- 🐍 Python
-- ⚡ Learning C++
+- ⚡ C++
-- 🤖 Exploring Artificial Intelligence
+- 🤖 Artificial Intelligence
-- 🔐 Exploring Cybersecurity & Ethical Hacking
+- 🔐 Cybersecurity
-- 🌐 Building Web Applications
+- 🌐 Web Development
-- 🧠 Learning Data Structures & Algorithms
+- 🧠 Data Structures & Algorithms
-- 📱 Interested in technology, machines & phones
+- 📱 Technology & Machines
-- 🎌 Anime enthusiast
+- 🎌 Anime

----

-## 🚀 What I'm Working On

-🤖 **AI Projects**
-Building experiments with AI APIs and personal assistants.

-🌐 **Web Applications**
-Creating projects that solve practical problems.

-🔐 **Cybersecurity**
-Learning Linux, networking, security concepts and ethical hacking.

-📚 **Programming**
-Strengthening my Python, C++, DSA and problem-solving skills.

 ---